 We make every effort to ensure that financial concerns do not stand in the way of students who want to attend Sterling College.
 The combination of funds from the following sources work effectively to meet costs:

-.
-This is the form used by most colleges to help determine financial need;
+- Complete the Free Application for Federal Student Aid FAFSA.
+This is the form used by most colleges to help determine financial need.

 Don’t forget to apply for state grants through your home-state’s financial aid agency and do remember that deadlines vary from state to state.

 Federal and State Aid Programs:

 - Pell Grants

 - Supplemental Educational Opportunity Grants

 - Vocational Rehabilitation Benefits